Concepts

 Regime

 The eight-row risk-regime dashboard summarises the market's current posture in one snapshot.
-It is for a 30-second daily check, not a continuous monitor.
+It emits a broad-market lifecycle stage (quiet, early_warning, confirmed_stress, panic, stabilization, opportunity, or data_quality) plus source health and semantic fingerprints for monitors.
 Each row measures a different stress channel; together they distinguish "ordinary chop" from "regime shift in progress."

 The rows: